-These deeds are often used to transfer property between family members, to remove a property owner from a deed, or to place property in a trust.
+These deeds are often used to transfer property between family members, to remove a property owner from a deed, or to place the property into a trust.

 Important Laws & Requirements

-- Recording: Quitclaim deeds must be recorded with the County Recorder’s Office in the county where the real property is located.
+Per South Dakota Codified Laws § 43-28-1, quitclaim deeds must be recorded with the County Register of Deeds’s Office in the county where the real property is located.

 How to Write & File a Quitclaim Deed in South Dakota